MostlyArmless/whisper-hotkey/README.md

 ## Feature wishlist

-* Make it so that the hotkey can be changed in the GUI.
-* Add a button to the dropdown menu which will open a list of all recent transcriptions, and allow you to copy one of them to the clipboard.
-  * This will be useful for when the transcribed text is not successfully typed into the target application.
 * Automatically detect when there is no valid microphone connected and disable the microphone icon and hotkey.
   * The icon should change to the "no microphone" icon.